Everyone must stay at home to help stop the spread of coronavirus.

-If you have registered with the new system, Patient Access, then please click here to order your prescription.
+If you have registered with Patient Access, then please go to http://patientaccess.com/

 To register to use the online system you will need to attend the surgery in person with photographic ID (such as photo driving licence or valid passport.
 Bus passes are NOT an acceptable proof of ID)